owens1127/next-bungie-auth/README.md

 export const runtime = "edge";
 ```

-To use the Bungie authentication in your Next.js pages, you can use the `useBungieSession` hook from [`client.tsx`](src/client.tsx).
+To use the Bungie authentication in your Next.js pages, you can use the `useBungieSession` hook from [`client.tsx`](lib/client.tsx).
 This hook provides the current Bungie session context.

 ### Authenticating Client Side

 Now that you have set up your server-side logic, it is likely that you will also be making client-side requests on behalf of the user.

-You can use the `BungieSessionProvider` from [`client.tsx`](src/client.tsx) to provide a Bungie session context to your components.
+You can use the `BungieSessionProvider` from [`client.tsx`](lib/client.tsx) to provide a Bungie session context to your components.
 It is recommended to place this component in the **root layout**.
 This provider takes several options:

 - `sessionPath`: The path to the session.
 - `deauthorizePath`: The path to deauthorize the session.
 - `initialSession`: The initial session data.
 - `enableAutomaticRefresh`: (Default true) Whether to enable automatic session refresh.
+- `refreshInBackground`: Whether or not automatic refreshes happen when the browser tab is hidden
-- ...and more
+- ...and more.
+See `BungieSessionProviderParams` in [types.ts](lib/types.ts)

 ```tsx
 // /app/layout.tsx